newrelic/newrelic-react-native-agent/README.md

 ### AutoLinking and rebuilding
 Once you've completed the steps above, you need to link the React Native Firebase library to your project and your application needs to be rebuilt.

-If you use React Native 0.60+, you automatically have access to "autolinking", requiring no further manual installation steps.
+If you use React Native 0.60+, you automatically have access to "autolinking," requiring no further manual installation steps.

 To automatically link the package, rebuild your project:
 ```shell